SEL411/self-tracking-physiology-cognition/README.md

 - Developed an interest in individual differences research through personalized profiling frameworks
 - Identified the importance of quantification and structured measurement in modeling cognitive and emotional variability
 - A given outcome emerges from the simultaneous interaction of multiple factors.
-- Cognitive and emotional processes are shaped by internal physiological states, including interoceptive signals, recovery dynamics, and hormonal-metabolic regulation.
+- Cognitive and emotional processes are substantially influenced by internal physiological states, including interoceptive signals, recovery dynamics, and hormonal-metabolic regulation.

 ---